jfredrickson/dotnet-core-poc/README.md

 ### Running the App

-You should now be able to debug the application locally by running it from Visual Studio.
+You should now be able to debug the application locally by running it from Visual Studio Code or Visual Studio 2017.

 You can also run it from the command line: